John Hooper (journalist): Early life

 Born in Westminster, London, he is the son of the artist and writer William John ('Bill') Hooper ("Raff") (1916–1996).
 Hooper was educated at St Benedict's School in London and St Catharine's College, Cambridge.
 In his first year at university, he travelled to the breakaway state of Biafra to help make a television documentary on the Nigerian Civil war.

 Career

 After graduating, Hooper worked for the BBC as a current affairs reporter.
 In 1973, he became Diplomatic Correspondent of the then newly established Independent Radio News.
-The following year he visited Cyprus following the Turkish invasion of the island as a freelance correspondent for news organisations including the BBC, The Guardian and The Economist.
+The following year he moved to Cyprus following the Turkish invasion of the island as a freelance correspondent for news organisations including the BBC, The Guardian and The Economist.

-In 1976, after the death of Spain’s dictator, Francisco Franco, Hooper was asked by The Guardian to become its correspondent in Madrid.
-Over the next three years, he covered the country’s transition from dictatorship to democracy.
+In 1976, after the death of Spain's dictator, Francisco Franco, Hooper was asked by The Guardian to become its correspondent in Madrid.
+Over the next three years, he covered the Spanish transition to democracy.
 He returned to Madrid as correspondent for The Observer, Guardian and Economist in 1988, remaining until 1994.
 In the intervening years, he worked on the London staff of The Guardian and from 1984 to 1988 was a presenter of the BBC World Service programme, Twenty Four Hours.